uclalawcovid19behindbars/historical-data/README.md

-# historical-data
+# Historical Data

 ## Background

-The UCLA Law Covid-19 Behind Bars Data Project, launched in March 2020, tracks the spread and impact of Covid-19 in American carceral facilities and pushes for greater transparency and accountability around the pandemic response of the carceral system.
-For more information on the organization as a whole, see our website at: http://uclacovid19behindbars.org/.
+The [UCLA Law COVID-19 Behind Bars Data Project](https://uclacovidbehindbars.org/), launched in March 2020, tracks the spread and impact of COVID-19 in American carceral facilities and advocates for greater transparency and accountability around the pandemic response of the carceral system.
+Since March, we have been collecting and reporting facility-level data on COVID-19 in prisons, jails, and other correctional centers.

-Since the beginning of the Covid-19 pandemic, the public’s ability to assess the extent and impact of the spread of the virus has been limited by shortcomings in data reporting in the United States.
-This is particularly true, and presents especially severe consequences, for data concerning Covid-19 in U.S. prisons, jails, immigration detention centers, and other carceral settings that confine over two million individuals.
-The overcrowding and subpar healthcare systems in carceral facilities make them hotspots for viral spread, and the people who work and are incarcerated in these facilities do not have the option to socially distance.
-Epidemiological data reporting in these settings are limited, often vaguely-defined, and generally not comparable between jurisdictions.
-To save lives, advocates and organizers need data to demonstrate the urgency of this public health crisis, and ultimately to push for the release of enough incarcerated people to limit the spread.

-In an effort to make publicly accessible the limited data that correctional agencies report, the UCLA Law Covid-19 Behind Bars Data Project collects and centralizes data on Covid-19 infections and deaths for incarcerated persons and staff within U.S. carceral facilities.
-The project also collects and centralizes other carceral data, like incarcerated population numbers, which are critical to contextualizing Covid-19 infection numbers and which do not exist elsewhere in a unified dataset.
-Our methods for collecting and reporting data on prisons and jails differ from those used for data on immigration and youth facilities; these methods are explained separately below.

 ## Prison and jail data overview

 We primarily collect data from federal, state, and local correctional agency websites using web scraping programs we developed to automatically collect reported data three to four times per week.
-Our newly scraped data, updated 3-4 times a week, is available in our [data repository](https://github.com/uclalawcovid19behindbars/data/blob/master/Adult%20Facility%20Counts/adult_facility_covid_counts_today_latest.csv).
+Our newly scraped data, updated 3-4 times a week, is available in our [data repository](https://github.com/uclalawcovid19behindbars/data).
 For details on the specific code we use for scraping data, please visit our [scraper repository](https://github.com/uclalawcovid19behindbars/covid19_behind_bars_scrapers).

 Our core data of interest include: